Menu

 Improved visualization of pelvic anatomy

-Indications for the use of IOUS
+Indications for use of IOUS

-The primary indications for the use of IOUS include: (1) to acquire new information not otherwise available; (2) to complement or replace intraoperative radiography; (3) to confirm completion of the operation; and (4) to guide surgical procedures.
+The primary indications for the use of IOUS include: (1) to acquire new information not otherwise available; (2) to complement or replace intraoperative radiography; (3) to confirm completion of an operation; and (4) to guide surgical procedures.

-IOUS provides real-time imaging and intraoperative exploration, not previously available during pre-operative assessment.
-This aims to accurately reassess the location of previously diagnosed lesions, exclude previously suspected pathology, assess for new lesions, establish the anatomic structures surrounding the pathology such as blood vessels, before performing tissue dissection/resection to ensure optimization of the surgical approach and minimize intraoperative complications.
+IOUS provides real-time imaging and intraoperative exploration, not previously available during preoperative assessment.
+This aims to accurately reassess the location of previously diagnosed lesions, exclude previously suspected pathology, assess for new lesions, establish the anatomic structures surrounding the pathology such as blood vessels, before performing tissue dissection/resection to ensure optimization of the surgical approach, and minimize intraoperative complications.
 Given the improved diagnostic accuracy of IOUS, it also has the potential to negate the requirement for the use of contrast during preoperative imaging assessment.
 It provides a useful tool for assessing complete excision of lesions, preventing the requirement for further surgery.
 IOUS also guides procedures requiring surgical tissue dissection or intervention, such as needle or cannula insertion during the aspiration of pelvic cysts or abscesses, or during probe placement.

 1